 - Braking feels soft and spongy (brake pedals are easier to push than usual, going all the way to the floor when stepped on).

-- Brake fluid is leaking (clear fluid on the driveway or on the wheels).
+- Brake fluid is leaking (clear fluid on the driveway or the wheels).

 How important is this service?

-All services associated with proper function of your brakes are important.
+All services associated with the proper function of your brakes are essential.
 In addition to safety issues, ignoring small repairs can quickly lead to more serious (and more expensive) problems.